Cecilapp/Cecil/README.md

 - No database, files only
 - Flexible template engine & themes support
 - Dynamic menu creation
-- Generators (taxonomies, paginaton, etc.)
+- Generators (taxonomies, paginaton and more!)

 ## Installation